 The SpaceX Dragon Capsule carrying Doug Hurley and Bob Behnken came down in the Gulf of Mexico just south of Pensacola on Florida’s Gulf coast.

-A recovery vessel moved in to pick up the vehicle and extricate the men.
+A recovery vessel moved in to pick up the Dragon Capsule and extricate the men.

 The touchdown marks the first crewed US water landing since the final outing of an Apollo command module 45 years ago.

 Hurley’s and Behnken’s capsule hit the water at about 14:48 EDT (19:48 BST; 18:48 GMT).

 Private boats which came close to the Dragon were asked to leave amid concern over hazardous chemicals venting from the capsule’s propulsion system.